Choose a college

 Salt Lake City, UT 84107-2533

-All new students begin in WGU’s introductory course, Education Without Boundaries.
+Once you have completed the steps on this checklist, you will be ready to begin your WGU orientation.
 This course is designed to help you (a) understand WGU’s competency-based approach to education, (b) identify your learning style, (c) gain skills in online research, (d) review time management and study skills, (e) gain practice using online communication tools such as threaded discussions and chat, and (f) connect with peers and mentors online.

-During EWB, you will begin working with your mentor to draft your individualized Degree Plan.
+During Orientation, you will begin working with your mentor to draft your individualized Degree Plan.
 This plan charts your path toward earning your degree.
 It will include timelines, benchmarks, and learning opportunities.